Infineon/mtb-examples-CYW920820EVB-02-btsdk-audio/audio/watch/read_me.txt

 Application specific project settings are as below -

 SLEEP_SUPPORTED
     This option allows device to enter low power mode.
+By default the option is off.
+    When sleep is enabled, ClientControl will not be able to communicate with embedded app unless GPIO is asserted.

 COEX_SUPPORTED
     This option enables BT and Wi-Fi Coexistence.
+By default the option is off.
 -------------------------------------------------------------------------------